Kapiainen/SublimePapyrus/README.md

    - Fixed a bug that caused issues when using identifiers starting with 'true' and 'false'.
    - Fixed NodeVisitor so that it returns the correct values from binary operator nodes involving comparison or logical operators.
    - Added support for distinguishing between attempts to call global and non-global functions.
+   - Added errors when attempting to use the *Self* or *Parent* variables in functions with the *Global* keyword.
+   - Added validation of function return types.
    - Added more specific exceptions (e.g. when expecting a type, a literal, a keyword, or an identifier).
-   - Added an error about non-existing types when explicitly casting an expression.
+   - Added an error about casting to non-existing types.
    - Added an error when attempting to cast an expression that does not return a value.
+   - Added errors when attempting to explicitly cast outside of the chain of inheritance of the type that the left-hand side expression evaluates to.
+   - Added an error when attempting to access properties, functions, or events of expressions that evaluate to a base type or nothing.
    - Added an error when a variable's, property's, or parameter's name is the same as a known type.
-   - Added errors when attempting to use the *Self* or *Parent* variables in functions with the *Global* keyword.
-   - Added an error when attempting to access properties, functions, or events of expressions that return a base type or nothing.
    - Added an error when attempting to assign a non-array value to an array.
    - Added an error when attempting to use a type as if it were a variable (e.g. accessing a property directly via a type).
    - Added errors when attempting to incorrectly use arithmetic or logical operators.
-   - Added errors when attempting to explicitly cast outside of the chain of inheritance of the left-hand side expression.
-   - Added validation of function return types.
   - Code completion
    - Performance has been improved by caching the result of the linter's semantic analysis.
    - More scenarios are now supported (e.g. keywords in script headers, variable declarations, property declarations, function/event declarations).